Seta: Protostomes

+Depending partly on their form and function, protostome setae may be called macrotrichia, chaetae, scales, or informally, hairs.
+The setal membrane is not cuticularized, so movement is possible.

 Annelid setae are stiff bristles present on the body.
-They help, for example, earthworms to attach to the surface and prevent backsliding during peristaltic motion.
+They allow earthworms and their relatives to attach to the surface and prevent backsliding during peristaltic motion.
 These hairs make it difficult to pull a worm straight from the ground.
-Setae in oligochaetes (a group including earthworms) are largely composed of chitin.
+Setae in oligochaetes (the group including earthworms) are largely composed of chitin.
 They are classified according to the limb to which they are attached; for instance, notosetae are attached to notopodia; neurosetae to neuropodia.

-Diptera setae are bristles present throughout the body and function as mechanoreceptors.
+The setae on polychaete worms are referred to as chaeta due to their differing morphology.

 Crustaceans have mechano- and chemosensory setae.
 Setae are especially present on the mouthparts of crustaceans and can also be found on grooming limbs.
 In some cases, setae are modified into scale like structures.
 Setae on the legs of krill and other small crustaceans help them to gather phytoplankton.
 It captures them and allows them to be eaten.

 Setae on the integument of insects are unicellular, meaning that each is formed from a single epidermal cell of a type called a trichogen, literally meaning "bristle generator".
 They are at first hollow and in most forms remain hollow after they have hardened.
 They grow through and project through a secondary or accessory cell of a type called a tormogen, which generates the special flexible membrane that connects the base of the seta to the surrounding integument.
-Depending partly on their form and function, setae may be called hairs, macrotrichia, chaetae, or scales.
-The setal membrane is not cuticularized and movement is possible.
 Some insects, such as Eriogaster lanestris larvae, use setae as a defense mechanism, as they can cause dermatitis when they come into contact with skin.
+Diptera setae are bristles present throughout the body and function as mechanoreceptors.

 Deuterostomes

 Vertebrates

 The pads on a gecko's feet are small hair-like processes that play a role in the animal's ability to cling to vertical surfaces.
 The micrometer-scale setae branch into nanometer-scale projections called spatulae.
+A Tokay gecko's two front feet can sustain 20.1 N of force parallel to the surface using approximately 14,400 setae per mm2.
+This equates to ~ 6.2 pN per seta, but does not sufficiently account for the overall stickiness behavior shown by the foot pads.